RAPE RESPONSE SERVICES

 Find a safe place and call a person you trust.
 It can be a good friend or family member.

-If you decide to get a forensic exam, it might be used if you decide to report the crime to the police.
 You do not have to pay for the forensic exam if you want to have one.
 A trained person from your local sexual assault support center can go with you to the ER or other medical services if you want support.

 You can still get help from a doctor or nurse even if you don’t tell the police.